 - Your entry as a new employee will also create change in the organizational structure and social fabric.
 You will need to build working relationships with your peers quickly.
 Think about what you want to convey, and then find the best way to do it.

-- You will need to establish meaningful and genuine connections with your boss, peers, senior management, customers and employees to build trust and credibility quickly.
+- You will need to establish meaningful and genuine connections with your manager, peers, senior management, customers and employees to build trust and credibility quickly.
 These connections will be the beginning of relationship building, and provide the foundation for you to contribute effectively in the organization.

 - Moving too quickly on what you need to deliver without having built positive alliances can sometimes alienate others and undermine essential cooperation and support.
 Stay low until you understand the culture and environment.